CodeMart10/budget_calculator/README.md

 *Don't forget to reinitialize git for your new project repo!*

-Use grep to find all instances of the name `py_game` in all the files and change them your project's name.
+Use grep to find all instances of the name `fiyur` in all the files and change them your project's name.
 Then add your contact info to `setup.py`.

 ## Installation